 Professor Rich explained that in order to assess the genome variability of such a large sample collection: “We decided to utilise OGT’s Genefficiency service to generate data from our samples following their very successful screening of 22,000 samples in 20 weeks for the Wellcome Trust Case Control Consortium CNV study.”
 James Clough, OGT’s Vice President of Clinical and Genomic Solutions added: “OGT has proven ability to handle large sample sets at high throughput, with a combination of rapid result generation and dependable data accuracy.
 We are extremely pleased to be working with Professor Rich in this study, which should help provide new insights into the genetic risk factors associated with T1 diabetes and may identify new therapeutic targets.”

-The study, funded by the National Institute of Diabetes, Digestive and Kidney Diseases, commences with a 1000 patient pilot study, followed by the wide scale characterization of over 10,000 samples from affected sibling pair families, trios and case-control samples.
-This will allow the genome-wide characterization of markers associated with T1 diabetes.
+The study, funded by the National Institute of Diabetes, Digestive and Kidney Diseases, commences with a 1000 patient pilot study, followed by the wide scale characterisation of over 10,000 samples from affected sibling pair families, trios and case-control samples.
+This will allow the precise, genome-wide characterisation of markers associated with T1 diabetes.

 Collaborators in the study include Matt Hurles’ group at the Wellcome Trust Sanger Institute, John Todd’s group at the University of Cambridge, and Vincent Plagnol at University College London.
 Professor Rich commented “This project is a true team effort and OGT are a major part of this.
 Their experience helps keep the project on track and they know what it takes to deliver high quality results.”